 Product Design (3D)

-Essential Entry Requirements: Standard Sixth Form requirements, and grade 5 or above in GCSE Design & Technology, Electronic Products or Systems and Control.
+Essential Entry Requirements: As well as the standard Sixth Form requirements, you must also have grade 5 or above in GCSE Design & Technology, Electronic Products or Systems and Control.
+We would prefer you to have grade 6 or above in GCSE English and Mathematics.

 Component 1: Principles of Design and Technology